Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 ### Example: Docking to the Top of a Target

-In this example we will dock the solutionExplorerToolWindow to the top of the propertiesToolWindow.
+In this example we will dock the solutionExplorerToolWindow to the top of the `propertiesToolWindow`.

 ```csharp
 solutionExplorerToolWindow.Dock(propertiesToolWindow, Side.Top);